-2.40 Matters which are Not Appealable to WCAT
+2.40 Matters which are not appealable to WCAT

-2.41 Preliminary or Procedural Decisions by a Review Officer Not Appealable to WCAT
+2.41 Preliminary or procedural decisions not appealable to WCAT

 The following classes of decisions respecting the conduct of a review by the Review Division are specified by regulation as not being appealable to WCAT [s.
 224(2)(j), s.
-239(2)(a), Workers Compensation Act Appeal Regulation, B.C.
-Reg.
-321/02, s.
-4(a) to (e)]:
+239(2)(a), Appeal Regulation 4(a) to (e)]:

-- (a) a decision applying a time period specified by the Board under s.
-96(8) (under which the Board may establish practices and procedures for carrying out its responsibilities, including specifying time periods within which certain steps must be taken and the consequences for failing to comply with those time periods); - (b) a decision by the chief review officer on an application for an extension of time to file a request for a review under s.
-96.2(4); - (c) a decision by the chief review officer to deem an employers' advisor or an organized group of employers to be the employer, where the employer has ceased to be an employer, under s.
-96.2(7);
+- (a) a decision applying a time period specified by the board under section 96(8) (under which the Board may establish practices and procedures for carrying out its responsibilities, including specifying time periods within which certain steps must be taken and the consequences for failing to comply with those time periods); - (b) a decision by the chief review officer on an application for an extension of time to file a request for a review under section 96.2(4); - (c) a decision by the chief review officer to deem an employers' advisor or an organized group of employers to be the employer, where the employer has ceased to be an employer, under section 96.2(7); - (d) a decision concerning the conduct of a review under section 96.4(2) (subject to any Board practices and procedures for the conduct of a review, a review officer may conduct a review as the officer considers appropriate to the nature and circumstances of the decision or order being reviewed); - (e) a decision under section 96.4(3) to proceed to complete a review and make a decision on the basis of the information before the review officer, or to determine that the request for review is abandoned, where a party to the review does not make a submission within the time required by any Board practices and procedures for the conduct of the review; - (f) a decision under section 96.4(4) to require an employer who is a party to a review respecting a Board order, a refusal to make an order, a variation of a Board order or a cancellation of a Board order respecting an occupational health or safety matter under Part 3, to post a notice in a specified form and manner to bring the review to the attention of the employees of the employer; - (g) a decision by the chief review officer under section 96.4(5), on application or on his or her own initiative, to suspend a review in a specific case in order to allow a review officer to deal with related matters at the same time; - (h) a decision by the chief review officer under section 96.4(7) to extend the time period for the making of the Review Division decision, on the basis that the complexity of the proceedings, or of the matter under review, makes the time period impractical; - (i) an order by the chief review officer under section 96.2(5) concerning a request for a stay or suspension of the operation of the decision or order under review;

-- (d) a decision concerning the conduct of a review under s.
-96.4(2) (subject to any Board practices and procedures for the conduct of a review, a review officer may conduct a review as the officer considers appropriate to the nature and circumstances of the decision or order being reviewed); - (e) a decision under s.
-96.4(3) to proceed to complete a review and make a decision on the basis of the information before the review officer, or to determine that the request for review is abandoned, where a party to the review does not make a submission within the time required by any Board practices and procedures for the conduct of the review; - (f) a decision under section 96.4(4) to require an employer who is a party to a review respecting a Board order, a refusal to make an order, a variation of a Board order, or a cancellation of a Board order respecting an occupational health or safety matter under Part 3, to post a notice in a specified form and manner to bring the review to the attention of the employees of the employer; - (g) a decision by the chief review officer under s.
-96.4(5), on application or on his or her own initiative, to suspend a review in a specific case in order to allow a review officer to deal with related matters at the same time; - (h) a decision by the chief review officer under s.
-96.4(7) to extend the time period for the making of the Review Division decision, on the basis that the complexity of the proceedings, or of the matter under review, makes the time period impractical; - (i) an order by the chief review officer under s.
-96.2(5) concerning a request for a stay or suspension of the operation of the decision or order under review; - (j) a decision by a review officer under s.
-96.4(8)(b) to refer a decision or order under review back to the Board, with or without directions; - (k) a decision respecting the conduct of a review if the review is in respect of any matter that is not appealable to WCAT under s.
-239(2)(b) to (e) of the Act (i.e. such as vocational rehabilitation issues, commutations, certain pension awards involving a range that does not exceed 5%, and certain prevention orders).
+- (j) a decision by a review officer under section 96.4(8)(b) to refer a decision or order under review back to the Board, with or without directions; - (k) a decision respecting the conduct of a review if the review is in respect of any matter that is not appealable to WCAT under section 239(2)(b) to (e) of the Act (i.e. such as vocational rehabilitation issues, commutations, certain pension awards involving a range that does not exceed 5%, and certain prevention orders).

-2.42 Orders under Part 3 (Occupational Health and Safety) Not Appealable to WCAT
+2.42 Orders under Part 3 (Occupational Health and Safety) not appealable to WCAT